Kamancheh Tarhu - 2001

-The kamancheh tarhu was inspired by the playing of the legendary Habil Aliyev, and the kamancheh tarhu's sound was developed in close collaboration with him.
+The first kamancheh tarhu was inspired by the playing of the legendary Habil Aliyev.
+In 2004 Peter Biffin and Habil Aliyev worked together over an intensive 3 week period in developing the kamancheh tarhu’s sound, which laid the groundwork for how the design has unfolded over the ensuing years.
 It is an instrument with 4 or 5 strings, and can be played straight away by players familiar with traditional kamancheh - no new techniques have to be learnt.

 Azeri and Persian styles